 Sign up to receive email or text message updates on the Hodiamont Tracks Greenway Study.

-The tracks follow a former streetcar line that later became a bus route until the bus route service was discontinued in 2009.
-They start on Enright Avenue, one block west of Vandeventer in the Grand Center Arts District and continue west 3.5 miles connecting the Vandeventer, Lewis Place, Fountain Park, Academy, Visitation Park and West End neighborhoods in the City of St. Louis to Giles Park.
-The Hodiamont Tracks connect the St. Vincent Greenway, the future Chouteau Greenway, and numerous schools, parks, houses of worship and neighborhoods.
+The tracks start on Enright Avenue, one block west of Vandeventer in the Grand Center Arts District and continue west 3.5 miles connecting the Vandeventer, Lewis Place, Fountain Park, Academy/Sherman Park, Visitation Park and West End neighborhoods in the City of St. Louis to Gwen Giles Park at the city limit.
+In addition to connecting to existing and future greenways, it would link numerous schools, parks, houses of worship and neighborhoods.
+Click here for a map.

 In fall 2019, neighbors of the Hodiamont Tracks gathered to help decide what happens on the tracks in 2020 and beyond.
 This is what we heard: